Superalgos/Superalgos/README.md

 This command will install and configure all additional dependencies needed by Superalgos.
 It will also install desktop and start menu shortcuts.

-**NOTE FOR USERS INSTALLING MULTIPLE INSTANCES OF SUPERALGOS ON THE SAME MACHINE:** In order to avoid name conflicts between shortcuts, make sure to rename your main directory before running `node setup`.
+**NOTE FOR USERS INSTALLING MULTIPLE INSTANCES OF SUPERALGOS ON THE SAME MACHINE:** In order to avoid name conflicts between shortcuts, make sure to rename each Superalgos directory before running `node setup`.

 Congratulations your installation is complete!